alzoubiMohammed/ZExoRecyclerPlayer/README.md

 ### Usage

 * Step 1.
-Add singleton Exoplayer and singleton PlayerView like {StyledPlayerView,PlayerControlView....} recommend to use <a href="https://github.com/googlecodelabs/android-hilt">Hilt</a> Like:
+Add singleton Exoplayer and singleton PlayerView like {StyledPlayerView,PlayerControlView....} recommend to use <a href="https://github.com/googlecodelabs/android-hilt">Hilt</a> Like :

 ```
 @Module()